AlfonsoBallesteros/Diabetes_ML/README.md

 Copyright © 2019 [Alfonso Ballesteros](https://github.com/AlfonsoBallesteros).<br />
 This project is [MIT](https://github.com/AlfonsoBallesteros/Diabetes_ML/blob/master/LICENSE) licensed.

-## Expresiones de Gratitud 🎁
+## Expressions of Gratitude 🎁

-* Comenta a otros sobre este proyecto 📢
+* Tell others about this project 📢
-* Invita una cerveza 🍺 a alguien del equipo.
+* Invite a beer 🍺 to someone on the team.
-* Da las gracias públicamente 🤓.
+* You give the thanks publicly 🤓.